Polydisperse polymer fractionation between phases: Theoretical model

 Within the framework of Flory-Huggins theory, we assume that the enthalpic interactions between monomers are the same regardless of polymer chain length.
 The free energy density, $f$, of polydisperse polymers of length $N_i$, filling a lattice with volume $v$ per monomer or solvent molecule, is

-where $\phi_i$ is the volume fraction of component $i$, $\phi_t=\sum_i\phi_i$ is the total polymer volume fraction, and $\chi$ represents the interactions of the polymer with itself and with the solvent.
+where $\phi_i$ is the volume fraction of component $i$, $\phi_t=\sum_{i=1}^{M}\phi_i$ is the total polymer volume fraction, and $\chi$ represents the effective interactions of the polymer segments with the solvent.
 The summation over $i$ accounts for all $M$ polymeric components of differing lengths.

-Here, we will assume that phase separation results in coexistence between two phases.
+Here, we will start by assuming that phase separation results in coexistence between two phases.
 At thermodynamic equilibrium, each component $i$ must have equal chemical potential, $\mu_i$, in each phase, and the osmotic pressure, $\Pi$, between phases $A$ (condensed) and $B$ (dilute) must be identical,

 where $\Phi$ is a vector containing the volume fractions of each component $i$.
 The chemical potential is derived as

 and the osmotic pressure is